Fatal Workplace Accidents in San Diego | Legal Options

 • However, workers' compensation limits liability for employers, meaning you cannot sue your loved one's employer for additional damages, even if they were negligent.

-While workers’ compensation provides some financial relief, it often falls short of covering the full extent of a family’s losses, particularly non-economic damages like emotional suffering.
+While workers' compensation provides some financial relief, it often falls short of covering the full extent of a family's losses — particularly non-economic damages like emotional suffering.
+For a broader look at what families may be able to recover, see our guide on compensation for construction accident victims.

 2. Third-Party Wrongful Death Lawsuits

-In many workplace accidents, third parties (other than the employer) may bear responsibility for the incident.
-In these cases, surviving family members can pursue a wrongful death lawsuit to recover additional compensation beyond what workers’ compensation provides.
+In many workplace accidents, third parties other than the employer may bear responsibility for the incident.
+In these cases, eligible surviving family members can pursue a wrongful death lawsuit to recover additional compensation beyond what workers' compensation provides.

 Examples of Third-Party Liability: